louiselazaro/hello-world/README.md

 # hello-world
 Hi my name is Louise I'm 15 years old and I would like to learn coding from this site because I want to expand my learnings about codings and stuff so I can create something new.
+I'm a young entrepreneur, I like creating new ideas and stuff.
+I would love to work with a great coders and learn something new from them.
+I'm still on highschool, a grade 10 student and I do play basketball as a hobby.
+My favorite color is blue, I like pizza and fries, I don't romance I'm a serious type of person when I'm at school.
+I don't have a lot of friends, just a few to motivate me from what I want in life which is great.
+I choose coding becasue I want to learn how to make something useful and creative for people to use in the future.